antistereov/singularity-core/README.md

           # Set log levels for your packages
           io.stereov.web: DEBUG
     ```
-    If you want to enable dev tools, you have to add the following dependency:

-    ```kotlin
-    developmentOnly("org.springframework.boot:spring-boot-devtools")
-    ```

 - **MongoDB:**

     You need to connect your backend to a MongoDB instance.
 This instance is used to save information about the users.